Pre-College Students & Educators

 - Topics include nuclear energy, radiation detection & applications, computational science, nuclear materials, nuclear nonproliferation, nuclear waste management, policy etc.

 - July 8-26, 2019 (check-in on July 7)

 - Deadline: April 30 annually

 - All inclusive (room, meals, activities).
 Partial tuition scholarships available.

-- Additional information, click here (previous year’s program)
+- Additional information, click here (2019 program schedule)

 - Application is now open, click here.